Dry Conditions In Otago Weekly Update

 ORC’s Acting General Manager Regulatory Joanna Gilroy says:

-“The Maniototo, West and South Otago areas such as Pomahaka, Waipahi, the Catlins, rivers such as the Manuherekia, Queenstown and the area around the top of Lake Dunstan will go back to low flows really quickly unless there is follow up rain.”
+There are water restrictions in Queenstown Lakes, Central Otago District Councils and Dunedin City.
+Residents in urban areas, or on water schemes are encouraged to conserve water in line with these restrictions

-Otago, Queenstown, Waitaki and Dunedin city councils all have some level of water restriction and are encouraging residents in urban areas or on water schemes to conserve water.
+The weather situation appears to be changing, moving away from Northerly to West/Southwest winds which is likely to bring more rain to Otago.
+The La Nina system may lose its grip in the next few weeks.

-With the long-term forecast still pointing towards an ongoing dry period we will be sending out regular updates each week, posted to our website and Facebook page.
+ORC continues to monitor the situation and send out regular updates each week, posted to our website and Facebook page.

 - Check for leaks around stockwater and irrigation infrastructure